AnGo84/Prozorro/README.md

 - IDE
 - JDK 1.8 or later
 - Maven
-- Oracle(11.2.0) or MySQL database
+- Oracle(11.2.0 or more) or MySQL database

 ### Warning
 First of all, you need to install oracle lib to your maven repository.
-In the project used library for working with Oracle 11.0.2- ojdbc6.jar.
-It attached to the project: from root **'lib/ojdbc6.jar'**.
+In the project used library for working with Oracle 11.0.2- ojdbc6.jar( from app root **'lib/ojdbc6.jar'**).
-For instaling to Maven:
+For instaling it to Maven:
 `mvn install:install-file -Dfile='YOUR_PATH'/ojdbc6.jar -DgroupId=com.cmabreu -DartifactId=mylocal-lib -Dversion=1.5 -Dpackaging=jar -DgeneratePom=true`

 If you do not going to work with Oracle DB, you can remove oracle dependency from **pom.xml**:
 ```
 <dependency>
     <groupId>com.oracle</groupId>
     <artifactId>ojdbc6</artifactId>
     <version>${oracle.version}</version>
     <scope>system</scope>